tarunk0/dynamic-jenkins-slaves/README.md

 # Jenkins-docker-slave

 Jenkins has powerful feature of master slave architecture which enables distributed builds.
-This article we will learn how to setup slave nodes using Docker and integrate with Jenkins Master.
+In This repository we will learn how to setup slave nodes using Docker and integrate with Jenkins Master.

 ![image](https://user-images.githubusercontent.com/92631457/185803451-b7ba3db2-a2ea-46b2-8ef2-8afbd32e3e94.png)